-Join the online symposium with Prof. Annabelle Gawer, Prof. Shane Greenstein and Prof. Herbert Hovenkamp co-hosted by our own research group "Digital Economy, Internet Ecosystem, and Internet Policy".
+Join the online symposium with Prof. Annabelle Gawer, Prof. Shane Greenstein and Prof. Herbert Hovenkamp co-hosted by our research group "Digital Economy, Internet Ecosystem, and Internet Policy".

-The rise of big tech companies has sparked a firestorm of debate and scrutiny, with policymakers worldwide grappling with reining in big tech companies and installing new regulatory guardrails for the digital economy.
+The rise of big tech companies has sparked a firestorm of debate and scrutiny, with policymakers worldwide grappling with reining them in and installing new regulatory guardrails for the digital economy.
 Regulators in the EU and the U.S. have taken steps to mitigate the (potential or anticipated) harm to competition and innovation posed by these companies by imposing large fines and implementing new regulations.
 In this context, it becomes highly important to connect insights and debates from law, economics and management to evaluate the impact of big tech companies on competition and their effects on innovation.

 This is an exciting opportunity for researchers, academics, and professionals to come together and discuss some of the most pressing issues surrounding big tech and its impact on innovation and competition in the digital economy – register today via this link: https://plamadiso.weizenbaum-institut.de/symposium-on-innovation-and-competition-in-the-digital-economy/